 13. Turquoise Cut Crease With Pink And Purple Lid

 The best think about cut crease makeup look is that you can experiment with a great number of colors that will result in a one-of-a-kind creation.
 This makeup is certainly one of a kind.
 Combine turquoise eye shadow for the crease, and on the lid blend purple with pink shades.
 Highlight the inner lid area for an extra dramatic look.

 Go bold this season with a sweep of gold and yellow on your eyes.
 The metallic sheen of the sparkles will emphasize your cut crease while the yellow eyeshadow will compliment all eye colors.
 Complete the look with some bold black eyeliner that will shape your eyes even more and make them bigger.

 15. Half-cut Crease

-Mastered the easy cut crease and ready to take your makeup skills to the next level?
-A half cut crease is the beauty weapon to add to your artillery.
-If you want to experiment with bold colors, the half-cut crease is the technique to try. this style blends the eyeshadow above down onto the lid, starting at the outer corners and extending towards the middle.
+Mastered the simple cut crease and ready to head to the next stage with your beauty skills?
+The beautiful tool to add to your artillery is a half-cut crease.
+If you want to play with bright shades, the method to try is the half-cut crease.
+This pattern incorporates the eyeshadow on the lip above, beginning at the outer corners and extending into the middle.

 We hope that you are feeling inspired enough to try out some of these makeup looks.
 What’s your favorite?
 Feel free to leave a comment below!